 - Tequila Chicken with Pineapple

-Besides chicken recipes, Chicken Farmers of Canada is wealth of information.
+Besides chicken recipes, Chicken Farmers of Canada has a wealth of information.
 Learn more about chicken farms, nutrition, tips and techniques, how-to’s and more on their site.
-They also recently launched a brand new logo which I blogged about last month.

 - 6 boneless skinless chicken breasts